 1/4 Inch Rubber Thickness for Workouts

 To create a workout space in your garage, instead of a place to park cars, rubber flooring is a smart choice.
-With a roll of rubber flooring, you’ll often be able to get by a garage floor thickness measurement of 1/4 inches.
+With a roll of rubber flooring, you’ll often be able to get by a garage floor thickness measurement of 1/4 inch.

-Requirements for a gym flooring in a garage include the need to protect the subfloor from heavy exercise equipment or free weights.
+Requirements for gym flooring in a garage include the need to protect the subfloor from heavy exercise equipment or free weights.
 A 1/4 inch rubber floor is made handle for heavy exercise equipment.

 The Rubber Flooring Rolls product covers 40 square feet per roll, giving you an excellent price per square foot.
-It’s available in black with a few different color fleck options.
+It’s available in black with a few different color-fleck options.

-Con: At this thickness, rubber will not do a sufficient job of protecting a concrete subfloor from dropped weights.
+Con: At this thickness, the rubber will not do a sufficient job of protecting a concrete subfloor from dropped weights.
 Rubber is also not to be used under vehicles as automotive fluids can cause rubber to break down.

 8 mm Rubber Thickness (1/3 Inch)

-If you’re looking to create a home gymnasium in a garage area, but you don’t want to work with a roll of rubber, the Rubber Tile Utility product is a nice option.
+If you’re looking to create a home gymnasium in a garage area, but don’t want to work with a roll of rubber, the Rubber Tile Utility product is a nice option.

 This tile has a thickness measurement of about 1/3 inch, which makes it a good choice when you want to protect the cement subfloor from light to midweight free weights or equipment like treadmills.

-Each tile covers 8.25 square feet with interlocking puzzle style edges, which means installation goes fast, even inside a huge garage.
+Each tile covers 8.25 square feet with interlocking puzzle-style edges, which means installation goes fast, even inside a huge garage.
 The individual tiles weigh 19 pounds.

 Con: Again, rubber should not be used under vehicles, and to protect adequately against dropped heavy weights, you'll want at least a 3/4 inch rubber thickness.